 In Long v IS Industry Fund Ptd Ltd (No 2) NSWSC 1541, the NSW Supreme Court addressed complaints of irrelevance and prejudice levelled at an expert report.
-Justice Barr clarifies the thresholds for sections 55 and 135 of the Evidence Act 1995 (NSW).
+Justice Barr clarifies the thresholds for sections 55 and 135 of the Evidence Act 1995 (NSW) (‘The Act’).

-The proceedings in Long v IS Industry Fund Ptd Ltd (No 2) formed part of the second stage of a process to determine whether the plaintiff, Mr Long, was entitled to a TPD benefit.
+The proceedings in Long v IS Industry Fund Ptd Ltd (No 2) concerned whether the plaintiff, Mr Long, was entitled to a TPD benefit.

 The Plaintiff engaged occupational physician Dr S to produce an expert witness report in support of the plaintiff’s insurance claim.
 The plaintiff had sustained the injuries relevant to the TPD claim in 2011, whilst the expert conducted his assessment and reporting throughout 2018.
-Dr S opined that Mr Long had not been able to work for six months prior to Dr S’s assessment of his condition, and furthermore would never be able to return to perform work in the future.
+Dr S opined that Mr Long had not been able to work for six months prior to his assessment of Mr Long’s condition, and that furthermore Mr Long would never be able to return to work in the future.

 The Defendant insurance company argued that the extent of the irrelevance of Dr S’s report was enough to warrant its exclusion under s 135 of the Evidence Act.
 IS Industry Fund Pty Ltd (‘IS’) listed several aspects of the report which it believed had the capacity to be unfairly prejudicial, misleading, or confusing, so as to outweigh the probative value of the report.